Stiivi/sepro-overview/chapters/08_development_notes.md

 : In the current implementation, every concept and therefore it’s instances – objects – have static number of slots.
-Possibility of having dynamic number of slots requires further research of modelling necessity and computation complexity.
+Possibility of having dynamic number of slots requires further research of modelling necessity and simulation complexity.

 Namespaces